-- 51.1 The City shall offer employees, and their dependents including stateregistered domestic partners, Dental and Vision insurance under the terms set forth below.
-More specific information is listed in Exhibit B of this MOU. - 51.2 Effective January 1, 2014 enrollment for dental and vision benefits shall be combined.
-Employees shall be required to elect both insurance plans or neither insurance plan.

-- 51.3 The CITY shall contribute 100% toward the premium for full time employees. - 51.4 Part-time employees may elect to enroll in the combined dental and vision care insurance coverage and the CITY will contribute a percentage of the premium equaling the employee's authorized position full-time equivalent (FTE) towards the coverage.
+- 51.1 The City shall offer employees, and their eligible dependents, Dental and Vision insurance under the terms set forth below.
+More specific information is listed in Exhibit B of this MOU. - 51.2 Enrollment for dental and vision benefits shall be combined.
+Employees shall be required to elect both insurance plans or neither insurance plan. - 51.3 The CITY shall contribute 100% toward the premium for full time employees. - 51.4 Part-time employees may elect to enroll in the combined dental and vision care insurance coverage and the CITY will contribute a percentage of the premium equaling the employee's authorized position full-time equivalent (FTE) towards the coverage.
 The part-time employee will be responsible for the balance of the premium through payroll deductions.